dulalsaurab/new-mguard/policies/policy_specification.md

 attribute-filters
     NOTE: stream names are treated as attributes FUNCTION
-        allows for access control on an attribute and stream level specifies streams to be allowed or denied specifies which attributes data requesters should be allowed or denied REQUIREMENTS
+        allows for access control on the attribute level specifies which attributes data requesters should be allowed or denied REQUIREMENTS
         must have "allow" section with at least one attribute